Rock Springs Weather Green River Weather 7 Day Forecast -

 This Afternoon

-Mostly sunny, with a high near 80.
-Windy, with a west wind around 30 mph, with gusts as high as 41 mph.
+Mostly sunny, with a high near 90.
+West southwest wind around 14 mph, with gusts as high as 21 mph.

 Tonight

+Partly cloudy, with a low around 52.
+Breezy, with a southwest wind 6 to 16 mph, with gusts as high as 24 mph.

+Sunny, with a high near 84.
+Windy, with a light west wind becoming west northwest 20 to 25 mph in the morning.
+Winds could gust as high as 38 mph.

+Mostly clear, with a low around 45.
+Breezy, with a west northwest wind 19 to 24 mph becoming northeast 6 to 11 mph after midnight.
+Winds could gust as high as 37 mph.

+Sunny, with a high near 79.
+Breezy, with a light and variable wind becoming west 12 to 17 mph in the afternoon.
+Winds could gust as high as 26 mph.

-Mostly cloudy, with a low around 51.
-Windy, with a west southwest wind 23 to 28 mph decreasing to 13 to 18 mph after midnight.
-Winds could gust as high as 39 mph.
+Mostly clear, with a low around 45.
+Breezy, with a west northwest wind 13 to 18 mph becoming northeast 7 to 12 mph after midnight.
+Winds could gust as high as 28 mph.

 Saturday